 Preparing for your cat’s appointment

-The day of our visit, please do your best to keep your cat indoors after breakfast (though please do NOT feed them that morning if they are due for a blood test, sedation, or operation) as you want to be able to find them easily.
+The day of our visit, please do your best to keep your cat indoors after breakfast (though please do NOT feed them that morning if there is a chance they may require sedation) as you want to be able to find them easily.
 When we ring to say we’re on our way, simply bring your cat into an area of your house where all the doors and windows can be closed so they are not able to run out.
-Any room will do though dining rooms, kitchens and even bathrooms are preferred because under the bed and behind the sofa are all too appealing to the savvy cat who knows something is up!
+Any room will do although dining rooms, kitchens and even bathrooms are preferred because cats, being clever creatures, will often hide under the bed or behind the sofa once they realise something is up.
 After they are safely contained in one room, go about your business as normal.
 If it helps, write down some of the things you’d like to discuss so we don’t miss anything.

 A typical visit

 - Once we arrive, we’ll ask you all about your cat’s recent health and have a chat about any concerns you may have while your cat says hello and gets used to our presence.